 While speed is one of the service’s biggest selling features, most Canadians will enjoy the fact that it allows users to unlock and even unblock various streaming services like Netflix.
-It also has a feature set that makes it possible for regular people to dodge hackers, scammers and phishing attacks.
+It also has a feature set that makes it possible for regular people to dodge hackers, scammers, and phishing attacks.

-Express VPN is quite feature-rich so sit tight as we go into some of the unique ones below.
+ExpressVPN is quite feature-rich, so sit tight as we go into some of the unique ones below.

 Almost every review of the service, including ours, states that the speeds are the best in the business.
 When using it here in Toronto and connecting to servers in the UK, Singapore, and Australia, our speeds only took an average 25% hit.
 In our experience, that’s excellent!

-While the applications are both fully featured, the one problem you’ll encounter is that the apps for Android do not support OpenVPN.
+While the applications are both fully featured, the one problem you’ll encounter is that Android apps do not support OpenVPN.
 Now that isn’t entirely a deal-breaker because it still supports other protocols.
 The iOS version, on the other hand, has no such limitation.

 When was the last time we saw a VPN app for a router?
-It almost never happens, but it is extremely useful because once your router is connected to a VPN, your entire home is routing its traffic securely through it.
+It rarely happens, but it is extremely useful because once your router is connected to a VPN, your entire home is routing its traffic securely through it.

 Port Forward Secrecy is an advanced feature that few other VPN services provide.
 The feature works by consistently changing the encryption key each time a user logs into the server.
 Users are assigned a new key each time, which is valid for that single session only.
 Furthermore, all data from previous sessions are erased.
 So, even if someone were to hack your browser, they wouldn’t be able to access anything.

-While all traffic is stopped, when the connection drops, Express VPN also turns on what’s called “Network Lock,” which means that no data can flow from your computer to the internet, if there is a short lapse in the connection.
+While all traffic is stopped, when the connection drops, ExpressVPN also turns on what’s called “Network Lock,” which means that no data can flow from your computer to the internet if there is a short lapse in the connection.

-However, in Canada, you might not want your ISP to know that you’re downloading movies from a torrent server (we don’t advise this) or are possibly chatting with your Ex for that matter!
-Our tests showed that with leak protection, there were absolutely no leaks making it perfectly safe for use.
+However, in Canada, you might not want your ISP to know that you’re downloading movies from a torrent server (we don’t advise this) or are possibly chatting with your Ex, for that matter!
+Our tests showed that there were absolutely no leaks with the leak protection, making it perfectly safe for use.

-Express VPN is compatible with Tor.
-It is a hard to find feature but an excellent one because it guarantees anonymity.
+ExpressVPN is compatible with Tor.
+It is a hard-to-find feature but an excellent one because it guarantees anonymity.
 All data that passes through a Tor connection is even invisible to a VPN server.
-Plus, ExpressVPN guarantees anonymity by running audits on their partners, namely PwC and C3, ensuring that they are also fully secure.
+Plus, ExpressVPN guarantees anonymity by running audits on their partners, namely PwC and C3, ensuring they are fully secure.